kontex-neuro/ThorVision/docs/docs/FAQs.md

 2. Locate the log files:

-    - Windows: `C:/ProgramData/Thor Vision`
+    - Windows: `C:/ProgramData/ThorVision`
-    - macOS: `~/Library/Application Support/Thor Vision/`
+    - macOS: `~/Library/Application Support/ThorVision/`

 3. Report any bugs or issues on our [GitHub Issues page](https://github.com/kontex-neuro/ThorVision/issues), including relevant logs and details about the crash.